Jacksx20/JavaWeb_OnlineShopping/README.md

 4. Order Management Module and Order Details Module: Display detailed information of saved orders;
 5. Shopping cart module: Add/delete products, checkout, display order information.
 6. Implement a series of operations by logging in as an administrator to the backend.

+## 三、Brief Introduction
+This mall mainly utilizes JavaServlet technology for development, which has strong logic, scalability, and is easy to maintain.
+The interface design of the mall mainly utilizes CSS to beautify the storefront.
+Secondly, the design of this mall also utilizes JSP technology, JDBC technology, and JavaBean technology.

+On the basis of the basic implementation of front-end business, the main development includes: registration, login, payment and order placement (outbound shipping), order management, product management, customer management, and other back-end businesses.